HoffmanZheng/Ruby-Demo/Ruby on Rails/blog/notes/notes.md

 30. `<%= render 'comments/form' %>`, Rails is smart enough to spot the forward slash in the string, and realize that you want to render _form.html.erb in the views/comments directory.
 31. Concerns: make large controllers or models easier to understand and manage. duplicated logic in comments/article -> the methods in our concern is related to the visibility of model
 32. def class_method in Concern, which could be called in html.erb
-33. bin/rails generate migration AddStatusToArticles status:string; bin/rails generate migration AddStatusToComments status:string -> then permit status in the strong parameter -> add a select box to the forms, specify the default status as public
+33. `./bin/rails generate migration AddStatusToArticles status:string`; bin/rails generate migration AddStatusToComments status:string -> then permit status in the strong parameter -> add a select box to the forms, specify the default status as public
 ---- Rails 背后的 Ruby ----
 34. 辅助方法 helper：允许开发者自己定义，供在视图中使用
 ---- 完善布局 ----